 Reasons to avoid

-It’s been a long wait, but now we have a 100-400mm lens for Nikon’s Z-mount mirrorless cameras.
+After a long wait, there's now a 100-400mm lens for Nikon’s Z-mount mirrorless cameras.
 And it’s a lens that’s certainly been worth the wait, as the Z 100-400mm f/4.5-5.6 VR S is bristling with technology and handling exotica, and it delivers first-rate performance in all respects.
 You get rapid autofocus and highly effective 5.5-stop VR with superb image quality.

 All-round performance is top-drawer, while handling is enhanced by customizable function buttons and an additional ‘de-clicked’ control ring, along with a multi-function OLED display.

 It’s a weighty lens with a hefty price tag, but a worthy Z-mount successor to the aging Nikon AF-S 80-400mm f/4.5-5.6G ED VR lens (above), launched back in 2013 with DSLRs in mind.
-Nikon Z users may also want to consider another option — the Tamron 50-400mm F4.5-6.3 Di III VXD, which is featured below in our Sony section. but is also available for Z-mount.
+Nikon Z users may also want to consider another option — the Tamron 50-400mm F4.5-6.3 Di III VXD, which is also available for Z-mount.

 Nikon Z 100-400mm f/4.5-5.6 VR S review